-DC Srinagar conducts late night inspection of city hospitals
+DC Srinagar conducts late night inspection of City hospitals

-Srinagar, Dec 13: Deputy Commissioner (DC) Srinagar, Mohammad Aijaz Asad conducted late night inspection of various city hospitals during the intervening night of 12th and 13th December in order to oversee the healthcare facilities being extended to the patients.
+Srinagar: The Deputy Commissioner (DC) Srinagar, Mohammad Aijaz Asad conducted late night inspection of various City hospitals during the intervening night of 12th and 13th December to oversee the healthcare facilities being extended to the patients.

-Officials said that the DC paid surprise visits to SMHS, JLNM, CHC Gousia Khanyar and other hospitals and checked night duty roaster of medical & paramedical staff, heating arrangements, availability of drugs/medicines at pharmacies and functioning of laboratories/diagnostic units.
+The DC paid surprise visits to SMHS, JLNM, CHC Gousia Khanyar and other Hospitals and checked night duty roaster of Medical & Paramedical staff, heating arrangements, availability of drugs/ medicines at pharmacies and functioning of laboratories/diagnostic units.

-Meanwhile simultaneous inspections of SDH Hazratbal and PHC Zadibal was also done on by SDM East and SDM West respectively.
+Meanwhile simultaneous inspection of SDH Hazratbal and PHC Zadibal was also done on the directions of Deputy Commissioner by SDM East and SDM West respectively.

 The DC advised the Medical Superintendents and concerned CMOs to display duty roaster conspicuously on the Hospital Information Board.
 He stressed on adopting a caring and compassionate attitude towards the patients.

 He also appreciated the Medical staff at various hospitals for working with dedication especially during night hours of the winter.
-He also told few 24*7 hospitals to utilise their full capacity and avoid unnecessary referrals which puts burden on the tertiary care health system.
+He also told few 24*7 Hospitals to utilise their full capacity and avoid unnecessary referrals which puts a burden on the Tertiary care Health System.

 The DC also passed instructions to the Hospital Administrations to maintain complete cleanliness and hygiene in and around the Hospital, besides proper heating and lighting facilities in the hospital.